aritchie/geofences/README.md

   A) I felt like the integration or bloat in other geofence libraries (stay, notifications, etc).
 I also didn't like that Google Play Services were required in Android which required your device to be online when creating the geofences.
 This did not work with my requirements

-* Q) Why use a cross platform GPS library for Android only
+* Q) Why use a cross platform GPS library for Android?

   A) James has done a ton of work around the Android geolocation mess.
 I didn't want to duplicate this.
 I just wanted to attach to an event and set the desired accuracy

+* Q) Yes, but what about google play services?

+  A) The amount of code necessary to register a geofence as well as all of the junk that came with it made it annoying and no less of a drain on the battery